Change agents: case studies on middle-tier instructional leadership

 The EdDevTrust-IIEP-UNESCO research collaboration is building on this emerging evidence, responding to gaps in the literature to identify ‘what works’ at the middle-tier to best enable effective teaching and learning reforms.
 Ahead of a joint event on 7th October, we are sharing emerging findings from two of the six case studies in the research, illustrating promising practice where those at the middle tier are playing a key role in ensuring that reforms work at scale.
 Of these case studies, three are from research practices from within Education Development Trust’s own programmes (in Jordan, Rwanda, and Kenya), while three others (Delhi, Shanghai, and Wales – the latter of which had design input from Education Development Trust) have been selected by IIEP-UNESCO.
 In each of the case studies, explicit attention has been paid to recruitment and professional development for middle-tier postholders.
 Together, they offer insights into the characteristics of professional learning leaders at the middle tier – and what more can be done to support their potential as local change agents.

-In addition to these early case study insights, we will be publishing a joint literature review in Autumn 2020 on current evidence on the middle tier.
+In addition to these early case study insights, we have now published a joint literature review on current evidence on the middle tier.
 A report of the full findings from this collaboration will be available in Spring 2021.